silcol/publicRepo_Collinetal2024/README.md

 violinPlots/rsa/paperFigures.ipynb and paperFigures-GrandAverages.ipynb
 These scripts take the rsa neural similarity TR-by-TR timelines, averages over time for each event, and create 3-by-3 plots (paperFigures.ipynb) or within vs across-stage averages (paperFigures-GrandAverages.ipynb), separately for each of othe 4 neural codes in the study (schema, rotated, path, event).
 The grandAverages script as used for figure 5, 6, 7, and 8.
 The paperFigures.ipynb as used for figure A1, A2, A3.

-violinPlots/kmeans/paperFigures-kmeansFingerprints.ipynb and violinPlots/kmeans/paperFigures-kmeansFingerprints-filteredBySilhouette.ipynb
-These scripts take the kmeans data to generate the 3-by-3 violin plots for each of the clusters of the K-means analysis, and for each of the K values tested (K = 2, 3, 4, 5).
-The script ending with -filteredBySilhouette creates the violin plot for the second cluster of K = 5 for which we ran a separate version on the top 25 % as defined by the silhouette scores.
-Code used for figure A5, A7, A10, A12, A14.

-violinPlots/kmeans/paperFigures-kmeansFingerprints-GrandAverages.ipynb and violinPlots/kmeans/paperFigures-kmeansFingerprints-GrandAverages-filteredBySilhouette.ipynb
-These scripts take the K-means data to generate within-stage vs across-stage violin plots for each of the clusters in the K-means analysis, and for each of the K values tested (K = 2, 3, 4, 5).
-The script ending with -filteredBySilhouette creates the violin plot for the second cluster of K = 5 for which we ran a separate version on the top 25 % as defined by the silhouette scores.
-Code used for figure A6, A8, A9, A11, A13.

-Figures 1, 2 and A15 are explanatory figures (not focused on data).

 Processed data

 data_for_all_behavTests